This site is intended only for U.S. Healthcare Providers

 Important Safety Information

-Cardiac Arrhythmias: Cardiac arrhythmias occurred in patients who received Jaypirca.
-In a clinical trial of patients with hematologic malignancies, atrial fibrillation or flutter were reported in 3.2% of Jaypirca-treated patients, with Grade 3 or 4 atrial fibrillation or flutter in 1.5%.
-Other serious cardiac arrhythmias such as supraventricular tachycardia and cardiac arrest occurred (0.5%).
-Patients with cardiac risk factors such as hypertension or previous arrhythmias may be at increased risk.
-Monitor for signs and symptoms of arrhythmias (e.g., palpitations, dizziness, syncope, dyspnea) and manage appropriately.
+Cardiac Arrhythmias: Cardiac arrhythmias occurred in patients taking Jaypirca.
+Across clinical trials, atrial fibrillation or flutter were reported in 3.4% of Jaypirca-treated patients, with Grade 3 or 4 atrial fibrillation or flutter in 1.6%.
+Other serious cardiac arrhythmias such as supraventricular tachycardia and cardiac arrest occurred (0.4%).
+Cardiac risk factors such as hypertension or previous arrhythmias may increase risk.
+Monitor and manage signs and symptoms of arrhythmias (e.g., palpitations, dizziness, syncope, dyspnea).
 Based on severity, reduce dose, temporarily withhold, or permanently discontinue Jaypirca.

 Adverse Reactions (ARs) in Patients Who Received Jaypirca